SonnyK33/obsidian/Deficit Myth.md

 (G-T) - (M-X) = S-I
 S-I<0 <=> (M-X) > (G-T)

-10 - 5 = (I-S) - (-3)

-See charts in attachment

-Can improve private sector balance by increasing fiscal deficit over trade deficit or by cutting trade deficit

-If can’t devalue currency like eurozone many use inter devaluations ie cutting labour costs like Germany w Hartz reforms in early 2000s
+It's possible to improve the private sector balance by increasing the fiscal deficit over the trade deficit or by cutting trade deficit.
+Countries try to cut their trade deficit by devaluing their currency.
+If they can’t devalue (because they're in a currency union for example), many will internally devalue i.e. by cutting labour costs like Germany did with the Hartz reforms in the early 2000s.
+Trade deficits aren't necessarily bad, but they do imply job losses in export-led sectors.
+The job guarantee would alleviate these fears.

-Job guarantee will alleviate fears from job losses due to trade deficits

-Obsession w trade deficit remnant from gold standard when you needed it to buy imports and deficits cost gold

-Abandoned during ww1 then reestablisjed post ww2

-But tied to usd

-Nixon then abandoned to get more policy space

-Nixon cut taxes price controls and ended convertibility

-Gold standard Was under pressure from Uk devaluations and others but Nixon fully ended it
+The obsession with the trade deficit is a remnant from the gold standard when you needed it to buy imports and deficits led to gold outflows.
+This was abandoned during WW1, and was then reestablished post WW2.
+The gold standard was tied to the US dollar and was part of a fixed exchange rate framework.
+Nixon abandoned the standard to get more policy space.
+He cut taxes, implemented price controls, and ended convertibility.
+The gold standard was already under pressure from UK devaluations and others, but Nixon fully ended it.

-Developing countries that issue in own currency still aren’t completely monetarily sovereign as need to worry about imports which require hard currency

-Developing countries w import needs further erode sovereignty by borrowing in dollars

-Pegging, dollarizing or currency unions weaken monetary sovereignty

-The first 2 also encourage the private sector to borrow in dollars and the sovereign may accumulate more dollar debt
+Developing countries that issue in their own currency still aren’t completely monetarily sovereign as need to worry about imports which require hard currency.
+Developing countries with import needs further erode their sovereignty by borrowing in dollars.
+Pegging, dollarizing, or currency unions weaken monetary sovereignty.
+The first two also encourage the private sector to borrow in dollars, leading the sovereign to also accumulate more dollar debt.
+All of these moves weaken sovereignty.

-All weakening sovereignty

-Countries w deep capital markets that can attract investment creates a bid for their currencies as well

-This gives them more policy space

-Developing countries tend to import high value goods and export cheap labour and commodities

-Investors speculate but don’t make real investments in local currency

-Having to buy fx for imports further weakens currency making it harder to service foreign debts

-These countries vulnerable to carry crashes as they get speculative capital that leaves quickly

-Volcker hikes causes bankruptcies throughout EM as whole world exposed to US rates and fx

-WB and IMF created during bretton woods when exchange rates were fixed

-They remained after and are fixated on free trade and capital flows

-Thought those would discipline developing economies

-Advise countries to raise rates, cut fiscal, open trade and sometimes to peg currency

-Countries that try pegs but can’t get enough fx may have to abandon pegs causing rapid depreciation and possible hyperinflation as costs are passed through

-WB frequently tells these countries to specialize their exports and focus on comparative advantage rather than develop the way rich countries developed

-China and the US limited imports during their development stage and focused on domestic production

-China also limited role of financials institutions

-Argentina instituted job guarantee after defaulting in 2000 - check this
+Countries with deep capital markets that can attract investment create a bid for their currencies as well, which gives them more policy space.
+Developing countries tend to import high value goods and export cheap labour and commodities.
+Investors speculate but don’t make real investments in local currency.
+Having to buy FX for imports, further weakens their currency making it harder to service foreign debts.
+These countries vulnerable to carry crashes as they get speculative capital that leaves quickly [[The Rise of Carry]].

+The Volcker hikes caused bankruptcies throughout EM as the whole world was exposed to US rates and FX.
+The WB and IMF were created during Bretton Woods when exchange rates were fixed.
+They remained after and are fixated on free trade and capital flows.
+Those policies are said to discipline developing economies.
+They advise countries to raise rates, cut fiscal, open trade and sometimes to peg currency.
+Countries that try pegs but can’t get enough FX may have to abandon the pegs, causing rapid depreciation and possible hyperinflation, as costs are passed through.
+The World Bank frequently tells these countries to specialize their exports and focus on their comparative advantage rather than develop the same way rich countries developed.
+China and the US limited imports during their development stage and focused on domestic production.
+China also limited the role of financial institutions.
-Most free trade acts force developing countries to focus on export led growth and to internally devalue through lower wages and regulations

-Developing countries should regulate capital flows even if can’t get to level of bretton woods

-Make it harder for speculators to put in hot money and easily pull out
+ Most free trade acts force developing countries to focus on export led growth and to internally devalue through lower wages and regulations.
+Developing countries should regulate capital flows even if they can’t get to the level of Bretton Woods.
+That would make it harder for speculators to put in hot money and easily pull out.

 Chapter 6

-Was mistake to tie social security to payroll taxes as not necessary to fund

-Medicare parts B and D are funded through SMI trust

-That one is deemed sustainable only bc Fed govt is authorized to pay benefits whether the trust is funded or not

-Life expectancy is skewed and hasn’t increased for the poor

-There should be focus on developing productive capacity to handle govt benefits eg doctors for Medicare patients
+It was mistake to tie social security to payroll taxes as they aren't necessary to fund the program.
+Medicare parts B and D are funded through SMI trust.
+That one is deemed sustainable only because the federal government is authorized to pay benefits whether the trust is funded or not.
+Life expectancy is skewed and hasn’t increased for the poor.
+There should be a focus on developing productive capacity to handle govt benefits e.g. doctors for Medicare patients rather than funding the program.

-Greenspan when testifying and answering Paul Ryan’s question- no issue of solvency for entitlement program

-Question is if economy will produce enough assets for program beneficiaries to consume

-Enough healthcare, consumption goods etc

-For Medicare the question isn’t how to pay for it but how to resource it

-Need enough doctors and hospitals

-Need to invest in education and other productive capacity

-Income inequality leads to savings deficit per pettis as well

-MMT is about fiscal space

-If there are unemployed ppl and there’s an ability to produce more goods without raising prices should do that

-Promotes fiscal over monetary in importance

-No new powers - congress already has completely discretion since abandoning the gold standard

-CBO already scores on fiscal could do same on real resources
+Greenspan, when testifying and answering Paul Ryan’s question, said there was no issue of solvency for any entitlement program.
+The question is if the economy will produce enough assets for program beneficiaries to consume (e.g. enough healthcare, consumption goods etc.).
+For Medicare, the question isn’t how to pay for it, but how to resource it.
+There is a need to invest in education and other productive capacity.
+Income inequality leads to savings deficits (per Pettis as well - [[Trade Wars are Class Wars]]).
+MMT is about generating fiscal space.
+If there are unemployed people, and there’s an ability to produce more goods without raising prices, we should do that.
+It promotes fiscal over monetary in importance.
+It doesn't require any new powers.
+Congress already has completely discretion since abandoning the gold standard.
+The CBO already scores on fiscal could do same on real resources.

-Shelf project - run by a Georgetown professor - has a shelf full of proposals for raising tax revenue to satisfy paygo requirements
+The Shelf project, run by a Georgetown professor, has a shelf full of proposals for raising tax revenue to satisfy pay-go requirements.

-If moving to more fiscal

-Need guardrails but also automatic fiscal stabilizers that don’t require congressional action

-Eg the job guarantee

-A job in country’s unit of account is essentially a tax credit

-Jobs for guarantee to be determined at community level

-Focused on unmet needs

-expecting 15m ppl on it on average
+If moving to a system more reliant on fiscal policy, there needs to be guardrails but also automatic fiscal stabilizers that don’t require congressional action, e.g. the job guarantee.
+A job in country’s unit of account is essentially a tax credit (i.e. a way to pay taxes that are required to be paid in a certain currency).
+Jobs would be be determined at the community level and would focused on unmet needs.
+They expect an average of 15m people on it at any given time.

-Tried in Argentina and India but shouldn’t be temporary but a permanent shock absorber
+Argentina instituted a job guarantee after defaulting in 2000 [[Argentina - Outline]].
+It was also tried in India, but it shouldn’t be temporary but a permanent shock absorber.

-Would need a stock of necessary jobs on hand to b filled

-Tobin explained to jfk that inflation is only cap on fiscal Spending